Efficient Shapley values computation for Boolean network models of gene regulation: Methodology

-Consider a network \(\mathbb{B}_{n,m}\) and an internal node \(\texttt{X} \).
 For rows in which the value of \(\texttt{X}\) is equal to $1$ in the truth table, fixing \(\texttt{X}\) to $1$ leaves the network unchanged, and therefore $ v_{\mathbb{B}_{n,m}}^{\texttt{T}}(S) - v_{\mathbb{B}_{n,m}^{\mathring{\texttt{X}}}}^{\texttt{T}}(S) = 0 . $ As a result, these rows do not contribute to the Knock-in Shapley value, but they may contribute to the Knock-out Shapley value when \(\texttt{X}\) is fixed to $0$.
 Conversely, for rows in which \(\texttt{X}\) is equal to $0$, contributions arise for the Knock-in value but not for the Knock-out value.
-Overall, the computation of the Knock-in and Knock-out Shapley values for an internal node \(\texttt{X}\) reduces to identifying the rows of the truth table in which changing the value of \(\texttt{X}\) leads to a change in the value of the target node \(\texttt{T}\).
 The Shapley values can then be computed by summing the signed weights associated with the corresponding sets of rows.
 For a node \texttt{X}, if its value in row $w_i$ is $1$, the corresponding weight contributes to the Knock-out value; if it is $0$, it contributes to the Knock-in value.
-The sign of each weight is determined by the state change of the target node: if the target is originally $1$ and the modification of \texttt{X} causes it to switch to $0$, the weight is assigned a positive sign, and conversely, a negative sign is assigned when the modification induces a transition from $0$ to $1$.
+The sign of each weight is determined by the change in the value of the target node: if the target is originally $1$ and the modification of \texttt{X} causes it to switch to $0$, the weight is assigned a positive sign, and conversely, a negative sign is assigned when the modification induces a transition from $0$ to $1$.

-An illustrative example is provided by the network in Figure~\ref{fig:simnet}, with the corresponding simulation results reported in Table~\ref{tab:simnet}.
-For the target node \texttt{T}, the set of rows contributing to the values of \texttt{I3} is ${w_1, w_2, w_3, w_4, w_5, w_6}$ (see the following section for details).
-Among these, ${w_1, w_3, w_5}$ contribute to the knock-in value, as \texttt{I3} takes the value $0$ in these rows, whereas ${w_2, w_4, w_6}$ contribute to the knock-out value, since $\texttt{I3} = 1$.